Instructions on arriving in Finland from Ukraine

 - It must be the original.
 In addition, a certificate issued in Ukraine, for instance, must be legalised using an Apostille in Ukraine.
 A certificate issued in an EU country does not need to be legalised or translated if it is accompanied by a standard form that facilitates translation.

-- If the certificate is not in English, you need a translation into Finnish, Swedish or English.
-You can obtain a translation in Finland or another EU country from a certified translator.
-If the translation was made by another kind of a translator, you will also need to get the translation legalised using an Apostille.
+- If the certificate is not in Finnish, Swedish or English, you will need a translation of it.
+You can obtain a translation from an authorised translator in Finland.
+If the translation has been made abroad, you will also need to legalise the translation using an Apostille.
 The translations must also be the originals.
 More information on legalisation and translation.

 Unfortunately, if you do not have the original and legalised certificates, your family relations cannot be registered.